chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 {% endhighlight %}

-While networking, TCP/IP, HTTP or the OSI model are not necesary to know to complete this exercise and probably not something you'll need to know the ins and outs of on a daily basis as a developer, its definitely handy knowledge.
-NSURL comes standard in Apple's Foundation Library and it provides us with most of the functionality we need without requiring much input from the developer.
+While networking, TCP/IP, HTTP or the OSI model are not necessary prerequisites to be able to complete this exercise and probably are not something you will need to know the ins or outs of on a daily basis as a developer, it's definitely worthwhile to have a passing familiarity with them.
+For our purposes, NSURL comes standard in Apple's Foundation Library and it provides us with most of the functionality we need without requiring much input from the developer.

 ### Raw Web Data
  To get started, let's get our data from the web by creating a method getWebContentFromURL that takes an NSString parameter, passedURL, and which returns an NSString of the raw web content.